unlock-protocol/unlock/unlock-protocol-com/blog/guildxyz-telegram.md

 First, add the Guild bot (@guildxyz_bot) to your Telegram chat.

-Then, in Telegram, configure settings to allow the Guild bot to manage the chat.
+Then, in Telegram, configure the settings to allow the Guild bot to manage the chat.

 Adjust the chat settings (set to Public, add a name, click "Done," then set the chat back to Private and click "Done").